-Next, we discuss the concept of an (N) address-mapping, and two different ways of mementing it.
-But, we first discuss an application where it is relevant for an (N) entity dentify the (N - 1) SAP that a remote entity uses the support an (N) SAP.
-Consider in the process of establishing connections between peer (N + 1) entities.
-For, this, an + 1) entity makes available an address to the entity that supports its local SAP.
-This morting entity must now establish a connection, if necessary with the entity that sub-sequentially the (N - 1) address of the (N - 1) SAP to which the remote (N)and the remote (N) such that the latter would suffice.
-This done using the (N) addressmapping function.
+Next, we discuss the concept of an (N) address-mapping, and two different ways of mplementing it.
+But, we first discuss an application where it is relevant for an (N) entity is identify the (N - 1) SAP that a remote entity uses the support an (N) SAP.
+Consider again the process of establishing connections between peer (N + 1) entities.
+For, this, an (N + 1) entity makes available an address to the entity that supports its local SAP.
+This supporting entity must now establish a connection, if necessary with the entity that supports the remote (N) SAP.
+It is truly not necessary for it the first determine its title and sub-sequentially the (N - 1) address of the (N - 1) SAP to which the remote (N) entity is attached.
+Only the latter would suffice.
+This done using the (N) address-mapping function.